xuyentran0404/-SQL-vs-Excel---Adidas-Sales-Performance/README.md

 ## 5. Insights
 - **Seasonal Sales Trend Analysis**: Significant revenue and profit growth observed in the second half of 2021, with December reaching the highest figures (**$77.8M** in revenue and **$28.9M** in profit).
 Profit margins improved notably in 2021, ranging from **34.8%** to **40.2%**, indicating better cost efficiency.
 June 2020 recorded the lowest performance, with both revenue and profit at their minimum.
+- The company should maintain and improve on the strategies used in 2021 for the coming years in order to experience an increasing growth rate.
 - **Men’s Street Footwear** leads in both revenue (**$208.8M**) and profit ($82.8M), with the highest margin (**40%**). **Women's Apparel** follows closely with strong revenue (**$179M**) and high profitability (**38%**).
 - **Men’s Street Footwear** also ranks #1 in all regions for revenue, with strong profit margins (37–42%).